-Our Chairman Representative Irving Slosberg passed legislation in 2002, the Dori Slosberg Driver Education Safety Act.
-To date, Representative Slosberg’s legislation has brought in over 85 million dollars to public and private high schools.
-His legislation ensures that the money goes directly to the Drivers Education department, and not administrative expenses.
+Representative Slosberg, the foundation's Chairman, passed the Dori Slosberg Driver Education Safety Act in 2002.
+To date, this legislation has brought in over 55 million dollars to public and private high schools to provide free drivers ed.
+His legislation ensures that the money goes directly to the Drivers Education department and not administrative expenses.